 - Oldest person we have ever taken: 78 years old.

-Itinerary of Classic Inca Trail To Machu Picchu
+Tour Itinerary for the Inca Trail to Machu Picchu

-between 6:30 a.m. to 7:00 a.m., departs from Cusco at 7:30 a.m. in direction to Ollantaytambo town where we will stop for 45 minutes to have our breakfast, in this place you can also make some purchases such as: batteries for flashlights, rain ponchos, coca leaves, etc. Then we will continue our journey to 82 km (Piscacucho), place of beginning the walk, after two hours we will arrive at the archaeological group of Llactapata, here the guide will explain the history of this place.
-Later we will continue with the trek through the Cusichacay valley, finally arriving at Huayllabamba (3,000 masl) where we will spend the first night in Camp.
+We will pick you up from your hotel between 6:30 a.m. to 7:00 a.m., leaving the city of Cusco at 7:30 a.m. in our way to Ollantaytambo district where we will stop for 45 minutes to have breakfast, in this place you can also make some purchases such as: batteries for flashlights, rain ponchos, coca leaves, etc. Then we will continue our journey to Km.
+82 (Piscacucho), this place will be the beginning of the walk, after two hours we will reach the archaeological group of Llactapata, here the guide will explain the history of this place.
+Later we will continue with the trek through the valley of Cusichacay, finally arriving at Huayllabamba (3,000 m.a.s.l.) where we will spend the first night Camping.

 - Considered: Moderate day (getting used to the Inca Trail)